U.S. to delay China tariffs on some products, including laptops, cell phones

 The announcement comes amid growing concerns about a global slowdown.
 Goldman Sachs said on Sunday fears of the U.S.-China trade war leading to a recession are increasing and that Goldman no longer expects a trade deal between the world’s two largest economies before the 2020 U.S. presidential election.

+Cell phones, laptop and tablet computers, toys and video game controllers were among the top four product categories in the proposed $300 billion list of products targeted by the latest 10% tariff.
+These products accounted for a combined $98 billion of Chinese imports in 2018, according to a Reuters analysis of U.S. Census bureau data.

-Trump had also personally criticized Chinese President Xi Jinping for failing to do more to stem sales of the synthetic opioid fentanyl amid an opioid overdosing crisis in the United States.
+Trump has also personally criticized Chinese President Xi Jinping for failing to do more to stem sales of the synthetic opioid fentanyl amid an opioid overdosing crisis in the United States.

-The U.S. Trade Representative’s Office will publish additional details and lists of the specific product types impacted by the announcement.
-The office plans to conduct an exclusion process for products subject to the additional tariff.
+The USTR office plans to conduct an exclusion process for products subject to the additional tariff.

 Reporting by David Shepardson and Makini Brice; Writing by Susan Heavey; Editing by Tim Ahmann and Bernadette Baum